 My astrological textbook, Houses of the Horoscope,

-was re-published in 2007 by Kevin Burk's new publishing company, Serendipity Press (thanks, Kevin, for all your work in getting the book out!).
+by Kevin Burk's publishing company, Serendipity Press (thanks, Kevin, for all your work in getting out the 2nd edition!).

 Here's a link to the book's page on Amazon: